jasuahonen/react-portfolio/README.md

 Built using react.js / html5 / css3

-Currently working on projects to display in the website.
-Will be adding those in the near future.
-The app is currently not configured for small screen sizes so desktop use only:-)
+Currently working on optimizing the current build for mobile screens and adding a firebase-connection to add future projects for display.